oniony/TMSU/README.md

 v0.6 (in development)
 ----

+  *Note: this release changes the database schema by adding additional columns to the 'implication' table.
+TMSU will automatically upgrade your database upon first use but you may wish to take a backup beforehand.*

   * Added --force option to 'tag' command to allow tagging of missing or permission denied paths and broken symlinks.
   * 'imply' now creates tags if necessary (and 'autoCreateTags' is set).